rsfellman/ST558_Project2/README.md

 - [Data Exploration](#data-exploration)
 - [Wrap Up](#wrap-up)

-This document is intended to explain how to contact and API and query, parse, and return readable data from an API.
+This document is intended to explain how to contact an API and query, parse, and return readable data from an API.
 I will be accessing the earthquake API from the USGS.
 I will start by building some functions to access different endpoints of the API.
 This API can return data in a